happycomputing/IntelliBot/replit.md

-# AI Hub Chatbot - Hybrid Website-Grounded Q&A System
+# IntelliBot - Hybrid Website-Grounded Q&A System

 ## Overview

 This Flask-based web application provides intelligent question-answering using a hybrid approach.
-Factual questions are answered by retrieving information from a website (default: aihub.org.za), while conversational interactions are handled by GPT-4o-mini for natural and helpful responses.
+Factual questions are answered by retrieving information from a website (default: officems.co.za), while conversational interactions are handled by GPT-4o-mini for natural and helpful responses.
 The system crawls a specified website, extracts and indexes its content, and routes user messages based on intent to deliver the most appropriate response type.
 The project aims to provide a robust, hallucination-free AI chatbot grounded in specific knowledge bases, offering market potential for businesses needing reliable, domain-specific AI assistance.

 ## User Preferences